Boomers love traveling to Italy, especially when they use our Italy Travel Planner

 Of course you want the trip to go perfectly.
 Don’t we all?
 But when it doesn’t, you’ll be reassured by the plans and strategies you made ahead of time.

 Will you need a Visa?
 What are the passport regulations?
-Since our readers are mostly from the U.S., you’re best bet is to check the travel section at the U.S. Department of State.
+Since our readers are mostly from the U.S., your best bet is to check the travel section at the U.S. Department of State.

 Beginning in 2021, U.S. citizens traveling to Europe (and Italy), will need to apply online for a ETIAS visa waiver.
 Here are the details.